 \subsection{Compiler Environment}

-All experiments were conducted within the \textbf{LLVM compiler infrastructure}, a standard toolchain for compiler research.
-To ensure both comparability with prior work and relevance to modern compilers, we evaluated GRACE on two LLVM versions: \begin{itemize} \item \textbf{LLVM 10.0.0:} Enables fair comparison with baselines such as CFSAT \cite{cfsat} and Coreset-NVP \cite{coreset}, originally evaluated on this version or similar ones. \item \textbf{LLVM 18.1.6 is further included to examine the same framework on a more recent compiler release with updated passes and heuristics, offering evidence of forward-compatibility. \end{itemize} Results across both versions suggest that GRACE’s core techniques are not overly dependent on a specific pass set, though broader validation on other compilers remains future work.
-All experiments were run on an AMD EPYC 7763 64-Core system, with GRACE interacting with LLVM’s \texttt{opt} tool to apply and evaluate optimization sequences.
+All experiments are conducted in the LLVM compiler infrastructure.
+We evaluate GRACE on two LLVM versions.
+LLVM~10.0.0 is used for comparability with prior baselines such as CFSAT~\cite{cfsat} and Coreset-NVP~\cite{coreset}, which were originally evaluated on this version or closely related releases.
+LLVM~18.1.6 is further included to examine the same framework on a more recent compiler release with updated optimization passes and heuristics.
+All experiments are run on an AMD EPYC 7763 64-Core system, with GRACE interacting with LLVM's \texttt{opt} tool to apply and evaluate optimization sequences.